close global

 Lando Norris and Oscar Piastri's disqualifications from the Las Vegas GP mean that four-time champion Max Verstappen is now just 24 points behind Norris and level on points with Piastri, with 58 points still up for grabs across the final two grands prix.

-The Qatar GP is a sprint race weekend which means that there are two races and two opportunities for the drivers to score points.
+The Qatar GP is a sprint race weekend which means there are two races and two opportunities for the drivers to score points.

 Norris can actually wrap up the title in Lusail, and save a nervous season finale at the Abu Dhabi GP a week later.
-He just needs to outscore both of his rivals by two points across the weekend.

 So, how will the weather forecast impact the sprint and main race this weekend?